 Since the publication of the first edition of the Highway Safety Manual (HSM) in 2010, many helpful resources have been developed to guide and support agencies with the implementation of HSM practices.
 A selection of these resources is provided below.

 This webinar series features innovative software tools for predictive network screening employed by state transportation agencies around the United States.
-Kick-off webinars will provide a high-level overview of the tools using a speed-dating format and subsequent webinars will provide a more detailed description and demonstration.
+Kick-off webinars provide a high-level overview of several agencies’ tools using a speed-dating format and subsequent webinars provide a more detailed introduction and live demonstration for a smaller selection of agencies.

 To learn more or register for upcoming webinars, contact Kelly Hardy at firstname.lastname@example.org.
 Co-sponsored by Arizona DOT and AASHTO.